How to keep safe in the water

 Caution in cold water – too much time in cold water will fatigue you and make swimming much more dangerous.
 After about 10 minutes in cold water, you may find it harder to float or swim and there may be a risk of hypothermia.
 Get out before you get tired.

-Fish safely - rock fishing has been a high-risk activity for fatal drownings in previous years.
+Fish safely - fishing from rocks has been a high-risk activity for fatal drownings in previous years.
 Take care.
 Check the conditions, tide, swell and weather forecasts.
 Wear your lifejacket, lightweight clothing and footwear (not gumboots) and never turn your back to the sea as large waves can sweep you off the rocks unexpectedly.
+Know how to float and how to get help if something unexpected happens.

 Get help – if there are lifeguards on patrol where you swim, let them know if you see someone in trouble.
 If you can’t see any lifeguards, call 111 and ask for the Police.